v2i0s2h2/open-chat-bots/motoko/README.md

 # Thanks

-Special thanks to OpenChat user @gekctek, who built an interim Mokoto SDK before this one was ready.
+Special thanks to [@gekctek](https://github.com/Gekctek), who built an interim Mokoto SDK before this one was ready.
 We have used large chunks of his SDK, especially the JSON serializing/deserializing, in this SDK.

 You can find his repo here:
 https://github.com/edjcase/motoko_oc_bot_sdk